 I have been so excited to put up this post in the lead up to Christmas!
 It’s the perfect option for a lazy, Sunday afternoon roast.
-Or, if your Christmas party is small this year and you aren’t a fan of turkey (like me), why not do something different?
+Or, if your Christmas party is small this year and you aren’t a fan of turkey, why not try something different?
 This pork belly recipe will happily feed five people and features a delicious, thick 100% keto-friendly gravy.
-Do not skip the red onion herb relish, its the ideal acidic, sweet accompaniment that cuts through the fatty pork.
-I enjoyed this with my Keto Celeriac Dauphinoise – both of which are my most popular recipes on the blog!
+Do not skip the red onion herb relish, its the ideal acidic, sweet accompaniment that cuts through the fattiness of the pork.
+I enjoyed this with my Keto Celeriac Dauphinoise – both of which are my very popular recipes on the blog.